The Frankfurt PX, July

 to corporations led by the National Confectioners Association of

-America, to school children in Massachusetts who tied parachutes to
+America.
+There were school children in Massachusetts who tied

-candy for transshipment through Rhein-Main Air Base, to 25 other plane
+candy for transshipment through Rhein-Main Air Base, there were 25

-crews.
-Everything from milk to heating oil was unloaded on the
+crews bombing candy.
+Everything from milk to heating oil was

 ground, but Berlin was "Candy Bombed" from the air with 23 tons of

 chocolate and confections.
 Gail Halvorsen

 got his Großes Bundesverdienstkreuz in 1974, and we hope he keeps it.

 Head of construction of the new Auschwitz plants; head of construction

 Worked for Farben as an engineer and became the Chief